 - An evil clone of Jimmy Neutron once duplicated the entire planet and everyone on it, but used a "dark matter chip" to turn the whole dupe-Earth into a world of Card Carrying Villains.
 After he snapped the chip in frustration, it unleashed a huge black billowy cloud that began to swallow everything around it.

 - In League of Super Evil, the most powerful dark matter in the universe is found in the shape of black licorice, of all things.
+Red Menace is the only character shown who enjoys the stuff.

 - In Ninjago, dark matter is a Psycho Serum found on the Island of Darkness that the Overlord describes as being able to "turn a man's heart as black as night".
 After using one of the heroes as a guinea pig, he uses bombs filled with the stuff to attack Ninjago.